DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/deployment.md

   - toc
 ---

-# Create Multicloud Workloads from Images
+# Create Multicloud Workload from Image

 Follow the steps below to create a stateless load (Deployment).